kylemart/Crunchatize/README.md

 * BOT_ID = The ID of your GroupMe bot.\*
 * POLL_DELAY_SECS = The amount of time between polls.
 The default value is 60 seconds.
 * MAX_SEEN = The max number of 'seen' passes to cache in memory.
 The default value is 20.
+* FORUMTOPIC_ID = The id of the thread you wish to scrape from.
+The default value is 803801.

 ( \* = required )